LNG dual-fuel e-shuttle tanker

 The steel cutting ceremony for the Aurora Spirit next-generation tanker was held at SHI’s Geoje Shipyard in South Korea in July 2018.
 The vessel was launched from Samsung’s G3 floating dock in March 2019 and was delivered to Altera Infrastructure in January 2021.

-The ship performance monitoring system on board the tanker ensures smooth running.
+The onboard ship performance monitoring system ensures smooth running.
 The tanker is equipped with battery packs for flexible power distribution and the prevention of blackouts.

 Unlike a traditional propulsion system where the propeller is controlled by a combustion engine through its shaft directly linked to the propeller, Aurora Spirit’s engines feed the on-board electric grid and excess power is stored in the batteries.

-The vessel produces 47% less emissions and delivers approximately 50% fuel savings when compared to its diesel counterparts for providing environmental and economic benefits.
-It emits 85% less SOx, 98% less NOx, and 98% less particulate matter than the ships powered by conventional fuels while meeting the International Maritime Organisation’s (IMO) goal of reducing carbon emissions.
+The vessel produces 47% lesser emissions and delivers approximately 50% fuel savings when compared to its diesel counterparts for providing environmental and economic benefits.
+It emits 85% lesser SOx, 98% lesser NOx, and 98% lesser particulate matter than the ships powered by conventional fuels while meeting the International Maritime Organisation’s (IMO) goal of reducing carbon emissions.

 The dual-fuel system enables the Aurora Spirit shuttle tanker to run on LNG, VOC, and a few other potential greener alternatives in different combinations based on the ship’s mission, as well as the cost and availability of each fuel.

 Aurora Spirit is powered by gas-burning engines from Winterthur Gas and Diesel (WinGD) and Wartsila.
 Its Wartsila 34DF engines can operate efficiently on even an 80% load to produce power onboard.